 ASHA journals use single-anonymized review, which means that the reviewer knows the author’s name, but the authors do not know the reviewers’ identities unless reviewers choose to include their names in the review.

 Authors may request a double-anonymized review, in which both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process, but identities will still be known to the editor-in-chief and assigned editor.
 Requests must be made at the time of submission and the author is responsible for removal of identifying information from the manuscript.
 To participate in double-anonymized peer review, please prepare your manuscript in a way that conceals the identities of all the authors and contact the appropriate journal (email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, or email@example.com) before beginning the online submission process.

 Please note that editors do not ensure that the authors’ identities are properly masked; that is the responsibility of the authors.
-The following steps should be taken to ensure the manuscript is correctly prepared for double-blind peer review:
+The following steps should be taken to ensure the manuscript is correctly prepared for double-anonymized peer review:

 - When you are submitting your manuscript via the Editorial Manager online submission system, the first page that reviewers should see should contain only the title, with no author names or affiliations, acknowledgments, footnotes, or any other information identifying the authors.